If the family is not found will you return the flag to me?

 Personal items encompass anything that originated from the soldier's home or family.
 This includes the Yosegaki Hinomaru (Non-Biological Human Remains), diaries, photos, letters, cards, and similar personal artifacts.

-Government items consist of items such as rifles, pistols, clothing, shoes, gloves, goggles, medals, badges, or helmets.
+Government items consist of items such as rifles, pistols, clothing, shoes, gloves, goggles, medals, badges, helmets and military-issued swords.

 While some swords may be family heirlooms, others are mass-produced and cannot be traced back to a specific family.
 However, certain family heirloom swords may be eligible for return.
 If you have a sword, please reach out to us for further guidance.